abanoubmagdy4/Ecommerce_brand_Api/README.md

+# E-Commerce Brand API (.NET)

-This project is a full-stack e-commerce backend system developed using ASP.NET Core Web API.
+This project is a full-stack e-commerce backend system developed using **ASP.NET Core Web API**.
-It was built as part of the Fawry Rise Internship Challenge, and also served as my graduation project at the ITI.
+It was built as part of the **Fawry Rise Internship Challenge**, and also served as my **graduation project at the ITI**.

-The system simulates a real-world shopping experience with cart handling, checkout, shipping, authentication, and payment integration via Paymob.
+The system simulates a real-world shopping experience with cart handling, checkout, shipping, authentication, and payment integration via **Paymob**.

+---

- Features
+##  Features

- Product Management
+- 🔹 **Product Management**

-Support for expirable and shippable products
+  - Support for **expirable** and **shippable** products

-Stock control and validation
+  - Stock control and quantity validation

-🛒 Cart Management
+- 🛒 **Cart Management**

-Add products with quantity checks
+  - Add products with quantity checks

-Remove or update items
+  - Remove or update items

-💳 Checkout Process
+- 💳 **Checkout Process**

-Subtotal calculation
+  - Subtotal calculation

-Shipping fees based on weight
+  - Shipping fees based on weight

-Balance deduction from customer
+  - Balance deduction from customer

-ShippingService integration for physical items
+  - Integration with a `ShippingService` for shippable items

-🔐 Authentication
+- 🔐 **Authentication**

-JWT-based login/register
+  - JWT-based login/register system

-💰 Payment Integration
+- 💰 **Payment Integration**

-Fully integrated with Paymob sandbox API
+  - Fully integrated with **Paymob** sandbox API

-📦 Order Management
+- 📦 **Order Management**

-Admin dashboard logic to track orders
+  - Admin dashboard logic to track and manage orders

+---

+## 🧰 Tech Stack

+- ASP.NET Core 8 Web API
+- Entity Framework Core
+- SQL Server
+- JWT Authentication
+- Paymob Payment Gateway
+- Clean Code Architecture (Layered Structure)

+---
+## ▶️ How to Run

+Open the project in Visual Studio or VS Code

+Configure your appsettings.json with your:

+SQL Server connection string

+Paymob API key

+Run the application

+Use Postman or Swagger to test the endpoints